Sadly, This Catholic Church Dilemma Is One They Cannot Resolve

 Now, allow me to pray a blessing over you, first spoken by Aaron over the Hebrew people:

-The Lord lift up His countenance upon you and give you peace.
-(Numbers 6:24-26)
+24 The Lord bless you and keep you.
+25 the Lord make his face to shine upon you and be gracious to you; 26 The Lord lift up His countenance upon you and give you peace.
+(Numbers 6:24~26)

 Additional video links: